RhetTbull/osxphotos/README.md

 working copy where you intend to make changes.

-Note: The number of files reported for export and the number actually exported may differ due to live photos, associated RAW images, and edited photos which are reported in the total photos exported.
+Note: The number of files reported for export and the number actually exported may differ due to live photos, associated raw images, and edited photos which are reported in the total photos exported.

 Implementation note: To determine which files need to be updated, osxphotos